Seminole Tribe PD: Officer-involved shooting leads to suspect in custody - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 SEMINOLE TRIBE RESERVATION, Fla.
 (WSVN) — An officer-involved shooting on the Seminole Tribe Reservation has resulted in a suspect in custody.

-The incident, which originated from a medical call, unfolded in a commercial area, prompting a search for the suspect.
+The incident, which originated from a medical call, unfolded in a commercial area, prompting a search for the suspect, later identified as 26-year-old Solomon Eugene Terry.

+According to a tribe spokesperson, authorities responded to a call in the parking lot of the Seminole Casino Classic.
+When an officer arrived on the scene, she found Terry in a parked vehicle.

 Copyright 2023 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.